 This homemade elderberry syrup also incorporates therapeutic doses of ginger, cinnamon, clove and raw honey for added fighting power and protection.
 Ginger has been used for centuries to relieve sore throats, alleviate congestion, soothe upset stomachs, and to promote sweating to eliminate toxins in the body.
 Cinnamon is an antioxidant-rich warming spice that helps fight infections and viruses and boosts the immune system.
 Cloves are a natural antiseptic and analgesic, which help eliminate and prevent the spread of germs and provide relief for sore throats.
 Cloves also act as an expectorant, making it easier to cough up phlegm.
 Raw honey has antimicrobial and antiviral properties that inhibit the growth of microbes and fight bacterial infections as well as inhibit viral activity.
 It’s also an effective cough suppressant, soothes sore throats and is a natural sleep aid, especially in children.
 If you can find it, raw buckwheat honey has the highest level of antioxidants.

 HOW TO TAKE IT: There is no standard dose for elderberry syrup.
 Adults trying to prevent a cold or flu can take 1 tablespoon 3-4 times a day and increase it to 2 tablespoons 3-4 times a day to treat a cold or flu until the symptoms disappear.
 Decrease the dose for children.
 If giving it to children it’s always recommended to first consult your pediatrician.
 Note: The American Academy of Pediatrics recommends not giving raw honey to infants under 12 months.

-DRIED ELDERBERRIES: The easiest form of elderberries to use for making syrup is dried.
+The easiest form of elderberries to use for making syrup is dried.
 They store well and you can conveniently grab them as needed to make small batches of syrup that will remain fresh and potent before you need to make another batch.
+Of course if you have access to fresh elderberries feel free to use those.

 I use and recommend Frontier Organic Whole Elderberries.